 The Residual Monthly Disability Benefit is based on 85% of her/his rate of pay at the date of the disability less the rate of pay (the minimum being equal to seventy percent (70%) of the current rate of pay for her/his regular occupation) applicable to any gainful occupation that the employee is able to perform.
-The Residual Monthly Disability Benefit will continue until the rate of pay (the minimum being equal to seventy percent (70%) of the current rate of pay for her/his regular occupation) applicable to any gainful occupation that the employee is able to perform equals or exceeds 85% of the rate of pay for her/his regular occupation at the date of the disability.
+The Residual Monthly Disability Benefit will continue until the rate of pay (the minimum being equal to seventy percent (70%) of the current rate of pay for her/his regular occupation) applicable to any gainful occupation that the employee is able to perform equal to seventy percent (70%) of the current rate of pay for her/his regular occupation) applicable to any gainful occupation that the employee is able to perform equals or exceeds 85% of the rate of pay for her/his regular occupation at the date of the disability.
 The benefit is calculated using the employee's monthly LTD net-of-offsets benefit and the percentage difference between the 85% of the employee's rate of pay at the date of disability and the rate of pay (the minimum being equal to seventy percent (70%) of the current rate of pay for her/his regular occupation) applicable to any gainful occupation that she/he is able to perform.

-Example:
+- (2) Example:

-(a) Monthly LTD net-of-offsets benefit = \$1,000.00 per month (b) 85% rate of pay at date of disability = \$13.60 per hour (c) 70% of current rate of pay = \$12.12 per hour (d) percentage difference [(b/c) - 1] = 12.2% (e) Residual Monthly Disability Benefit (a x d) = \$122.00
+- (a) Monthly LTD net-of-offsets benefit

+- (b) 85% rate of pay at date of disability

+- (c) 70% of current rate of pay

+- (d) percentage difference [(b/c) 1]

+- (e) Residual Monthly Disability Benefit (a x d) =\$122.00

-(C) All Claimants
+- (C) All Claimants

-- (1) Total disabilities resulting from mental or nervous disorders are covered by the Plan in the same manner as total disabilities resulting from accidents or other sicknesses. - (2) During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine. - (3) Commitment to Rehabilitation In the event that an employee is medically able to participate in a rehabilitation activity or program that: - (a) can be expected to facilitate her/his return to her/his own job or other gainful occupation; and the entitlement to benefits under the LTD Plan will continue for the duration of the Approved Rehabilitation Plan as long as she/he continues to participate and cooperate in the Rehabilitation Plan.
+- (1) Total disabilities resulting from mental or nervous disorders are covered by the Plan in the same manner as total disabilities resulting from accidents or other sicknesses.

+- (2) During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine.

+- (3) Commitment to Rehabilitation

+In the event that an employee is medically able to participate in a rehabilitation activity or program that:

+- (a) can be expected to facilitate her/his return to her/his own job or other gainful occupation; and - (b) is recommended by HBT or another rehabilitation service provider and approved as a Rehabilitation Plan, then, the entitlement to benefits under the LTD Plan will continue for the duration of the Approved Rehabilitation Plan as long as she/he continues to participate and cooperate in the Rehabilitation Plan.
 If the Plan involves a change in own occupation, the LTD benefit period will continue at least until the end of the first nineteen (19) months of disability.
 In addition, the employee may be eligible for the Rehabilitation Benefit Incentive Provision.